Teach Abroad as a Volunteer

 Students at our placements around the world will be excited to have you in the classroom.
 Often the local teachers are capable of teaching the structural aspects of the English language - such as grammar - but do not use the correct intonation or pronunciation, because they lack the confidence of a native speaker.
 By providing conversational English teaching, you can greatly enhance the learning experience and the future prospects of thousands of children and adults with whom we work in the developing world.

 Often you will find that all you have is a blackboard and a piece of chalk in the classroom.
 Fortunately, the most important resource you have is yourself.
 The students will want to find out about you.
-They will want to know why you have chosen to come and teach in a school in India or a university in Mexico.
+They will want to know why you have chosen to come and teach in a school in Nepal or a university in Mexico.
 Your lessons will give you the opportunity to explain about where you live or your interests and hobbies at home.

 Volunteering as a Teacher Abroad with Projects Abroad